Restoration of Harrisburg's Moffitt Mansion

 Over time, many of the once glorious buildings that stood along Front Street have fallen into disrepair, been demolished, or have been renovated until they no longer resemble their original forms.
 The mansion is the only substantially intact building designed by Lloyd that remains on Front Street—and when we chose it as our new location, we wanted to keep it that way.

-When WebpageFX decided to work with WCI Partners to renovate the Moffitt Mansion, we wanted to create a function and modern workspace that preserved and restored the mansion's historic elements and former glory.
+When WebpageFX decided to work with WCI Partners to renovate the Moffitt Mansion, we wanted to create a functional and modern workspace that preserved and restored the mansion's historic elements and former glory.
 Click here to see before and after photos of the mansion on TheBurg.

 Here are a few photos of the interior of the mansion prior to the restoration project.